-"While we were floating on the water, I saw from the horizon a boat.
-At first I thought it was just an illusion, since I was in the space suit having eaten nothing and losing precious water.
+“While we were floating on the water, I saw from the horizon a boat.
+At first I thought it was just an illusion, since I was in the space suit having eaten nothing and losing air.
 Then I see it come closer, and even begin hearing the engine.
 At this point, I think I must be close to death.
-Then I see her, man."
-He turned towards his friend, avoiding Margaret's eyes, "She was beautiful.
-I'd never seen a girl who was that gorgeous, even for a foreign girl.
+Then I see her,” he turned towards his friend, avoiding Margaret’s eyes, “She was beautiful.
+I’d never seen a girl who was that gorgeous, even for a foreign girl.
 I thought I had really died, and she was my guiding angel.

 “She surveyed us, helped us up onto her boat and took us to the island and left us there.
 I tried communicating with her, but she couldn’t understand, so she left.”
 He finally finishes his story, looking over to Margaret.
 The pilot frowned with crossed arms.